Calgary Foothills WFC: History

 In June 2020, the UWS would announce the cancellation of the 2020 season due to the COVID-19 pandemic and as such, Calgary Foothills would not play that season.
 They returned to action in 2021, with a match against a new Canadian expansion franchise from Edmonton, SASA Impact FC, in the first all-Canadian UWS match.
 In the 2022 season they would win all 10 of their regular season games, before eventually losing to Chicago Mustangs in the 2022 UWS Finals.

 In 2021, the club became part of a group looking to create a new Canadian pro-am women's league.
-In 2022, it was announced that the club would be, alongside Vancouver Whitecaps F.C., one of eight teams in a new Canadian women's pro-league started by former national team player Diana Matheson and targetted to start in 2025.
+In 2022, it was announced that the club would be, alongside Vancouver Whitecaps FC, one of eight teams in a new Canadian women's pro-league started by former national team player Diana Matheson.
+The league will debut in 2025 as the Northern Super League with six teams.

+In 2023, they added a second team to play in League1 Alberta, while also continuing to play in United Women's Soccer.

 Supporters' Groups

 The Foot Soldiers were founded in February 2015 with the intention of bringing a passionate atmosphere to Calgary Foothills FC games.